Atlantic Fisherman, Furniture Maker, Solo Sailor

-He was born and bred in Limerick, on the banks of the river Shannon, and always dreamed of sailing in a race solo around the world.
-In 1996 his father at the age of 70, was the first Irishman to do a solo circumnavigation of the globe.
-He was a big influence on his son.
+In 1996, my father at the age of 70, was the first Irishman to do a solo circumnavigation of the globe.
+I was on his support committee and the whole experience made a big impression on me.

 |Boat Name||Green Rebel|